dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 For types Mono generally uses `typedef struct _MonoWhatever { ... } MonoWhatever`.
 Opaque types may define `typedef struct _MonoWhatever MonoWhatever` in a client header and define `struct _MonoWhatever {...}` in an implementation header.
-Occasionally we break `#include` cyles by adding forward declarations for some types.
+Occasionally we break `#include` cycles by adding forward declarations for some types.

 ## Macros

-Mono derives from an autotools-style project so we generally write `HOST_XYZ` for the machine on which the runtime is executing (as opposed to the machine on which the runtime was compiled), and `TARGET_XYZ` for the machine that will be targets by the JIT and AOT compilers.
+Mono derives from an autotools-style project so we generally write `HOST_XYZ` for the machine on which the runtime is executing (as opposed to the machine on which the runtime was compiled), and `TARGET_XYZ` for the machine that will be targeted by the JIT and AOT compilers.
 In the case of AOT compilation host and target might be different: the host might be Windows, and the target might be Browser WebAssembly, for example.